mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 flood, volcano, earthquake, starship crash or anything else that upsets the natural order of things.
-Sealed environments are good settings for such an adventure, such as arcologies or orbital ports, creating a pressure- cooker environment.
+Sealed environments are good settings for such an adventure, such as arcologies or orbital ports, creating a pressure-cooker environment.
 Often desperate people are as much a threat as the lava, floodwater or plague.

 Heist: The Travellers need to remove something valuable from its current location and deliver it to